Case Study · JumpOnion

 The painOne false positive defined the entire product's safety philosophy.

-The callThe first rule — “it can be less, but it cannot be wrong”: high-sensitivity rotation calls stay silent and route to a human coach rather than guess.
+The callThe first rule — “it can be less, but it cannot be wrong”: when the system isn't sure, it stays silent and a human makes the call.

 A confident “dead-code” deletion silently broke uploads for ~30 hours